lablup/backend.ai/docs/dev/daily-workflows.rst

 specified in ``pants.toml``.

-As of Pants 2.16, you must export the virtualenvs by the individual lockfiles using the ``--resolve`` option like, as all tools are unified to use the same custom resolve subsystem of Pants:
+As of Pants 2.16, you must export the virtualenvs by the individual lockfiles using the ``--resolve`` option, as all tools are unified to use the same custom resolve subsystem of Pants and the ``::`` target no longer works properly, like:

 .. code-block:: console